enatario/monument-palettes/README.md

 * Monument Valley II

 ## What's inside
 This project uses [colorthief] to generate palettes from a set of images.
 This site runs using [11ty] and [Netlify].
 The base template uses my own [11ty scaffold], which you are welcome to use for your own projects.
+The typeface used is [Museo].

 ## Make your own palette site!
 The guts of this project are very much extendable for your own palette site.
 Here's what you need to know: